If you have any questions regarding library policies, please contact the Associate Dean for Library Affairs.

 - Examples of Prohibited Services

 In accordance with the law school’s values of education and collaboration, the Indiana Tech Law Library is open to all members of the Indiana Tech family, including students, faculty, and staff.
-To better serve the broader community, members of the public will have access to our collection during normal operating hours throughout the year.
+To better serve the broader community, members of the public will also have access to our collection during posted hours.
 Law school students, faculty and staff will have limited after-hours access by means of their ID cards.
-After-hours access is not permitted to guests.

 Photocopiers are available on each floor of the library.
-Students, faculty and staff will be able to use the machines with their ID cards, while members of the public will be able to purchase printing cards or pay at the vending device located next to the copier.
+Students, faculty and staff will be able to use the machines with their ID cards.
+Members of the public should inquire at the Circulation Desk.

 - Indiana Tech faculty, staff and students, as well as members of the local bar*, may borrow materials from the law library.
 Students and alumni must show a current Indiana Tech student ID card or alumni card when borrowing materials.